RSNA/AI-Deep-Learning-Lab-2021/README.md

 This document provides all the information you need to participate in the RSNA AI Deep Learning Lab.
 This set of classes provides a hands-on opportunity to engage with deep learning tools, write basic algorithms, learn how to organize data to implement deep learning and improve your understanding of AI technology.

-The classes will be held in the RSNA AI Deep Learning Lab classroom, which is located in the AI Showcase in North Building, Level 2, space 10342.
+The classes will be held in the RSNA AI Deep Learning Lab classroom, which is located in the Lakeside Learning Center, Level 3.
 Here's the schedule of [classes](#class-schedule).
 CME credit is available for each session.

 ## Requirements